lescai-teaching/rnaseq-tutorial/docs/interpretation.md

 ## Over Representation Analysis (ORA)

 Finally, we can attempt to assign biological significance to our differentially expressed genes through Enrichment Analysis (ORA).
-The ORA analysis identifies specific biological pathways, molecular functions, and cellular processes that are enriched with our differentially expressed genes.
+The ORA analysis identifies specific biological pathways, molecular functions and cellular processes, according to the Gene Ontology (GO) database, that are enriched with our differentially expressed genes.

 ![overview](./img/enrichment_plot.png)

-Based on the results of the ORA, we identified two differentially expressed genes that appear to be involved in redox reduction, specifically in the reduction of carbonyl groups.
-Furthermore, these genes seem to play a role in the endoplasmic reticulum during clathrin-mediated endocytosis and endosome recycling.
-This suggests that they may be involved in metabolic pathways related to detoxification and/or xenobiotic metabolism.
+The enrichment analysis reveals a possible involvement of cellular structures and processes, including "clathrin-coated pit", "dendritic spine", "neuron spine" and "endoplasmic reticulum lumen".
+These terms suggest a focus on cellular transport, structural integrity and protein processing, especially in neural contexts.
+This pattern points to pathways related to cellular organization and maintenance, possibly playing an important role in the biological condition under study.

+> [!NOTE]
-Note that this analysis is based on simulated data and serves only as a demonstration to illustrate the classical workflow of the analysis.
+> This analysis is based on simulated data and all the assumptions in the previous part only serves as a demonstration to illustrate the classical workflow of the analysis.

 ## Conclusions